moposx/Mi5sPlus-MIUI10-Porting/README.md

 However, from day when Mi Mix got its first MIUI 10 ROM(Oreo-based), someone found that it also works on Mi 5s Plus (they share a common SoC msm8996pro), so I made this module and try to fix bugs.There are still some  bugs (Color settings and Reading mode is unavailable), I hope someone can fix it.

 For Mi 5s,it shares the same SoC with Mi Note 2.
 So similar way to make MIUI10 works on Mi 5s does exist.

+# Requirements：
+1. get MIUI 10 ROM for MI MIX (and delete the code which verifies the model)
+2. Install magisk;
+3. Install this module;
+4. (RECOMMENDED) wipe cache and reboot.

+# Disclaimer:
+Use the module at your own risk.